INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Web And Multimedia Technologies/06 - Videos/06 - Videos.md

 	1 hour = 1.3 • 60 = 78 GB*

 There are two kinds of video compression:
-- **Intra-frame :** An algorithm is applied on each frame independently of the others (like you would compress a static image)
+- **Intra-frame:** An algorithm is applied on each frame independently of the others (like you would compress a static image)
-- **Inter-frame :** Acknowledging the content of the surrounding frames (in general, the one immediately before and after), and compress them by analysing the differences between the frames
+- **Inter-frame:** Acknowledging the content of the surrounding frames (in general, the one immediately before and after), and compress them by analysing the differences between the frames
 	*Only the pixels that changes are coded*